stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 Repeat the steps for `OPS SRE` user.

-The following command reads the UPN for your user and stores it in the AAD_SRE_UPN variable:
+The following command reads the UPN for your user and stores it in the `AAD_SRE_UPN` variable:

 ```terminal
 echo "Please enter the UPN for SREs: " && read AAD_SRE_UPN
 ```

-For this scope of this blog, we will assume that the entered UPN was opssre@company.com.
+For this scope of this blog, we will assume that the entered UPN was `opssre@company.com`.

 The following command reads the password for your user and stores it in the AAD_SRE_PW variable: